 Logical indicating whether or not to include ORFs with protein hits but no given/predicted gene starts that are completely nested within an ORF in another frame in the final output.

+useNTermProt

-useNTermProt Logical indicating whether or not to treat proteomics evidence in the given mapping object as originating from N-terminal proteomics experiments.
+Logical indicating whether or not to treat proteomics evidence in the given mapping object as originating from N-terminal proteomics experiments.
 The mapping object must be built with N-terminal proteomics data.
-Default value is verbose Logical indicating whether or not to display progress and status messages.
+Default value is FALSE.